graasp/docs/docs/developer/apps/1-introduction.md

 The app context contains additional information which might be interesting for your app such as `members` or `item`.

+The `members` key contains the list of users that have a permission on the item, this does not include users viewing the app in public mode.
+You can use this list to display the name of a user that has created some data in your app for example.

+The `item` key contains the properties of the item (the app instance) such as `name`, `description`, `path` etc.

 ### App Actions {#app-actions}

 App actions are analytic traces the app might save.

+You can only GET and POST app actions, it is not possible to delete app actions after their creation.

 ### App Data {#app-data}